Skip to content

 Theme

-The task slug color is separate — change it per-session with /color.
+The task slug color is session-specific; change it with /color.

-A full colorscheme is a ThemeSpec: a flat Lua table keyed by highlight-group name (SmeltAccent, Comment, SmeltDiffAddBg, …) whose values are either a StyleDecl table ({ fg = ..., bold = true }) or a string referencing another group in the same spec.
+A full colorscheme is a ThemeSpec: a Lua table with optional name, syntax, and light metadata plus a required groups table. groups is keyed by highlight-group name (SmeltAccent, Comment, SmeltDiffAddBg, …) whose values are either a StyleDecl table ({ fg = ..., bold = true }) or a string referencing another group in the same spec.
 Built-in colorschemes live at runtime/lua/smelt/colorschemes/<name>.lua; custom ones drop in at ~/.config/smelt/lua/smelt/colorschemes/<name>.lua and load via smelt.theme.use("<name>").
 See the customization guide for the full shape; runtime/lua/smelt/colorschemes/default.lua is the worked example.

 MCP (Model Context Protocol)